The sections outlined below are the required sections for student organization constitutions.

 - Membership: Who is considered a member and what are their rights?

-- Please note that the constitution must clearly state that only currently SF State students may be voting members.
+- Please note that the constitution must clearly state that only currently registered SF State students may be voting members.
 Faculty and staff (including the advisor) can participate, but not have voting privileges or any decision making power.

 - The membership section must be in compliance with the CSU's non-discrimination and open membership policies.
 Click here for the non-discrimination and open membership policy.